colltoaction/widip/README.md

 # Computing

 Programming is hard, but it shouldn't be _that_ hard.
-Many long-standing systems have thrived thanks to a uniform metaphor, and in our case will be widis.
+Many long-standing systems have thrived thanks to a uniform metaphor, which in our case is widis.

 System|Metaphor
 ------|--------